Scope of International Marketing Meaning, Definition and Nature

 1) Determining the needs and wants of customers in international markets,

-3) Expanding into international markets through various modes of entry., and
+3) Expanding into international markets through various modes of entry.

 4) Making decisions given the dynamic international marketing environment.